Puller23/ansible_role_haproxy/README.md

     haproxy_selinux_cmd: haproxy_connect_any
     haproxy_selinux_enable: true

 When selinux in enabled, it is nessasary to allow haproxy to connect for all TCP Ports.
-YOu can disable this, set `haproxy_selinux_enable: false`
+You can disable this, set `haproxy_selinux_enable: false`

     haproxy_default_vars:
         - 'log          global'